Travel Postcard: 48 hours in Quito, Ecuador

 11 a.m. - Make a stop at any of the local craft markets in La Mariscal, the outdoor stalls in El Ejido park, Santa Clara, or the newly built Mercado Artesanal Quitus, where you will find a wide array of handicrafts and souvenirs.
 There are also some interesting crafts shops in Avenida Amazonas and around the Plaza Foch

-12:30 p.m. - The equator runs about 10 milesnorth of Quito.
+12:30 p.m. - The equator runs about 10 miles (16 kms)north of Quito.
 A 100-foot high (30-metre) monument claims to sit on the equator.
 Topped by a globe, it is the hub of a mini theme park called "Middle of the World."

 The 1736-1744 equatorial mission by French scientists is documented in a nearby pavilion.
 Its finding upheld Sir Isaac Newton's assertion that the globe slightly bulged at its middle.